dcasati/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 ## Prerequisites

 The commands in this lab must be run on each controller instance: `controller-0`, `controller-1`, and `controller-2`.
-Login to each controller instance using the `gcloud` command.
+Login to each controller instance from the jumpbox.
 Example:

 ```
-gcloud compute ssh controller-0
+ssh controller-0
 ```

 ## Provision the Kubernetes Control Plane